ropenttd/suds/README.txt

  Supybot comes with its own installation instructions and user manual and can be found here: http://sourceforge.net/projects/supybot/

+Installation and configuration

+ To install Soap, simply copy the Soap directory into the bots plugin directory, and load the plugin once the bot is running.

 Installing libottdadmin2:
  First go to https://github.com/Xaroth/libottdadmin2 and either download the zip